 Student Success Champion: Oklahoma State leader wins inaugural Cato College Distinguished Alumni Award

-Clyde C. Wilson, Jr., Ph.D.
+Clyde C. Wilson Jr., Ed.D.
 ‘13 has transformed the educational trajectory of first-generation and low-income students at Oklahoma State University through visionary leadership, mentorship, and a sustained commitment to expanding access to graduate education.
-As the inaugural director of the Ronald E. McNair Post-Baccalaureate Achievement Program and the Associate Vice President for Access and Community Impact at Oklahoma State, he developed a comprehensive scholar development model that integrates rigorous undergraduate research, faculty mentorship, and graduate preparation.
+As the inaugural director of the Ronald E. McNair Post-Baccalaureate Achievement Program and the associate vice president for access and community impact at Oklahoma State, he developed a comprehensive scholar development model that integrates rigorous undergraduate research, faculty mentorship, and graduate preparation.
 He has mentored students to selection as Beckman Scholars, Goldwater Scholars, and Udall Scholars, among other honors, with 94% enrolling in graduate school immediately after graduation.

 But beyond the impressive outcomes, Wilson’s work reflects a deeply personal commitment to student success – one that he had instilled in him and honed into his personal approach to education right here at UNC Charlotte.
-It’s this commitment and continued Niner spirit that earned him Cato College’s inaugural Distinguished Alumni Award, nominated by professor of educational leadership Lisa Merriweather and presented by alumni engagement director Elisabeth Wilson.
-He accepted the award at the college’s April awards ceremony and celebrated alongside his father, Clyde Wilson, Sr., and many of his former professors.
+It’s this commitment and continued Niner spirit that earned him Cato College’s inaugural Distinguished Alumni Award, nominated by Professor of Educational Leadership Lisa Merriweather and presented by Director of Alumni Engagement and Teacher Induction Elisabeth Wilson.
+He accepted the award at the college’s April awards ceremony and celebrated alongside his father, Clyde Wilson Sr., and many of his former professors.

 A Niner Helping Niners

-A Fayetteville native, Clyde Wilson, Jr. first became a Niner in 2007 when he became the Residence Education Coordinator, first in Sanford Hall and later in Greek Village.
-Even then, he had an eye for helping students succeed: he organized living-learning communities, mentorship programs, and co-curricular programming that increased academic motivation and sense of belonging by 75% and year-over-year student retention by 5% in underrepresented first-year students.
+A Fayetteville, North Carolina native, Wilson first became a Niner in 2007 when he became a residence education coordinator, first in Sanford Hall and later in Greek Village.
+Even then, he had an eye for helping students succeed: he organized living-learning communities, mentorship programs, and co-curricular programming that increased academic motivation and sense of belonging.

-He soon sought his Ed.D. in Educational Leadership through Cato College.
+He soon sought his doctorate in educational leadership through Cato College.
 Wilson said, “Everything in my professional career really started at UNC Charlotte.”
-He recalls Chancellor Dubois’s encouragement to University staff to use their educational benefits and remembers thinking to himself, “Well, I can do that – and I can bring some students with me.”
+He recalls Chancellor Emeritus Phillip L. Dubois encouraging University staff to use their educational benefits and remembers thinking to himself, “Well, I can do that – and I can bring some students with me.”

 It’s this kind of community-based approach that has created so many of the individual success stories Wilson’s work is responsible for.
-Whether mobilizing campus partners to raise money for a first-generation student to be able to stay in his program or leading from within on the Stillwater Public School Board, he always acts with community in mind first, solving problems that matter to the everyday lives of the people around him, be they students, families, or constituents.
+Whether mobilizing campus donors to raise scholarships for first-generation students to pursue their education, expanding access to study abroad and international learning opportunities that broaden students’ worldview or leading from within on the Stillwater Public School Board, he consistently acts with community in mind first, solving problems that matter to the everyday lives of the people around him, be they students, families, or constituents.

 An Example of Excellence